Are you a weekend warrior dealing with post-workout tension?

 Step 1: Prepare The Arnica-Infused Oil

-If you haven’t already made arnica oil, add dried arnica flowers in a jar and cover them with your chosen carrier oil.
-I used avocado oil but you can use any other carrier oil as listed in the arnica oil recipe.
+If you haven’t already made arnica oil, add dried arnica flowers to a jar and cover them with your chosen carrier oil.
+I used avocado oil, but you can use any other carrier oil as listed in the arnica oil recipe.

 Close the jar and heat in a double-boiler over low heat for around 6 to 8 hours, stirring occasionally.
 Keeping it on low heat is important to preserve arnica’s delicate healing compounds.
 High heat can damage these compounds.